3 Days Touring Tokyo

 Don Quijote

-Before continuing your night out, make a stop at your soon-to-be favorite store Donki, also known as “if Tiktok Shop came to life this would be it.”
+Before continuing your night out, make a stop at your soon-to-be favorite store Donki, also known as “if Tiktok Shop came to life, this would be it.”
 Don Quijote stores are scattered around Japan and notably famous for their vast and eclectic range of products including everything from groceries, electronics, and household goods to clothing, cosmetics, and luxury items.
 The extensive product selection makes it a one-stop shop for both locals and tourists, and if there’s some item you forgot or more likely—something you didn’t even realize you needed—then Don Quijote is sure to have it.
 The layout of these stores is somewhat chaotic and maze-like, with narrow aisles packed from floor to ceiling with merchandise that almost never aligns with the other products sold nearby.
 Screw logical categories, you’re embarking on a treasure hunt-like shopping experience where the secret booty in question is unexpected and interesting tax-free shopping items.
-The best part is that the majority of Don Quijote locations are conveniently open twenty-four hours a day, seven days a week, so you squeeze in cheap, last-minute souvenir shopping for all your family and friends whenever you have the time!
-In the many aisles spanning eight floors of Donki goodness in Shinjuku, you’re sure to spot the chain’s distinctive blue penguin mascot, "Donpen," featured in the colorful, eye-catching signage peppering every marketable surface.
-A lively and energetic atmosphere fueled by the good feelings of retail therapy is ever-present under the bright lights which may confuse your circadian rhythm as to the time outside this trance-inducing commercial portal, and even if you don’t walk out with anything, the catchy jingle played throughout the aisles is sure to stay with you after your trip.
-All this being said, it’s no wonder that Don Quijote has become a cultural phenomenon in Japan over the years, with a presence so widespread and diverse that it has become a part of the daily life for many locals and a must-visit for tourists.
-Like many visitors before us, we walked out with much more than we intended—including a shiba sake glass and plant kit, Naruto socks, and the face mask I ended up purchasing!
+The best part is that the majority of Don Quijote locations are conveniently open 24 hours per day, 7 days a week, so you can squeeze in cheap, last-minute souvenir shopping for all your family and friends whenever you have the time!

 Pro Tip: